bajinsheng/SGFuzz/example/openssl/Readme.md

     make apps/openssl
 ```

-### 8. Link SFuzzer
+### 8. Link SGFuzz
 Because we modifed the main function, the compilation will fail at the final link stage.
-We need to rerun this step to link SFuzzer with three new parameters: "-lsFuzzer -lhfnetdriver -lhfcommon"
+We need to rerun this step to link SGFuzz with three new parameters: "-lsFuzzer -lhfnetdriver -lhfcommon"
 ```
 clang++-10 -fsanitize=fuzzer-no-link -fsanitize=address -lsFuzzer -lhfnetdriver -lhfcommon \
         -pthread -m64 -Wa,--noexecstack -Qunused-arguments -Wall -O3 -L.   \